kit-data-manager/webpage/_testbed/docker-compose.md

 docker compose down
 ```

 Then, remove the repository folder, for example using `rm -rf testbed4inf`.
+What is then remaining is a set of images.
+If you use Docker Desktop, you can use the UI to delete the ones you do not require.
+Alternatively you can use `docker images` to list them and `docker rmi <image>` to delete an image.

 ## Further configuration